MartinPacker/filterCSV/README.md

 filterCSV is a set of tools to automatically edit a CSV file in the form used in iThoughts. filterCSV is written in Python 3.6+.
 It has been tested on a Raspberry Pi and a machine running macOS.

-Based on matching regular expressions you can do things such as:
+Based on matching regular expressions, plus a few other criteria, you can do things for matching nodes such as:

 * Set colours for nodes
 * Change their shape
 * Delete them
 * Set their positions
+* Set icons for nodes

 You can check the structure of the input CSV file is good for importing into iThoughts.